Timeline to Apply

 November

-- Initiate your application so that all components are completed by Dec.
+- Initiate your application through OGSPS so that all components are completed by Dec.
 1

-- Mail your paper transcripts to the ENE Graduate Programs Office OR have electronic transcripts sent 1) directly from the institution you attended to gradadm@purdue.edu or 2) to Graduate Admissions through SCRIP-SAFE.
-Applicants whose transcripts are not in English must submit original-language transcripts and certified official English translations of those transcripts.
+- Have electronic transcripts sent to OGSPS: 1) directly from the institution you attended to gradadm@purdue.edu or 2) to Graduate Admissions through SCRIP-SAFE (applicants whose transcripts are not in English must submit original-language transcripts and certified official English translations of those transcripts)

 December

-- Submit your Statement of Purpose, Research Statement, CV, and Teaching Statement (see the Application Glossary for instructions)
+- Submit your Statement of Purpose, Research Statement, CV, and Teaching Statement (see the Application Glossary for ENE guidance)

-- To be considered for all funding opportunities, ensure that the Purdue Graduate School receives all supporting materials (transcripts, reference letters, exam scores) by Dec.
+- To be considered for all funding opportunities, ensure that OGSPS receives all supporting materials (transcripts, reference letters, exam scores) by Dec.
 1

-- We will continue to accept any missing application materials through January 1, and once we have received your complete application package, you will be considered for whatever funding is still available
+- Purdue will continue to accept missing application materials through January 1, and upon receiving your complete application package, you will be considered for whatever funding is available

 February through April